AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/index.md

 ## aio api-mesh:create

 Creates a new mesh based on the settings in the specified `JSON` file in your working directory.
 After creating your mesh, you will receive a `meshId`, like `12a3b4c5-6d78-4012-3456-7e890fa1bcde`, to refer to it in the future.
-For more information, see [Creating a mesh].
+For more information, see [Creating a mesh](../basic/create-mesh.md).

 <InlineAlert variant="info" slots="text"/>